delfick/harpoon/docs/docs/functionality.rst

 Squashing containers
 --------------------

+This feature is deprecated and will be removed from future versions of harpoon.

 Currently if you want to squash your containers, you must rely on the third party `docker squash <https://github.com/jwilder/docker-squash>`_ tool.